What is Myra Canyon Bike Rental and Tours?

 Our bicycle rental shop is located at the Myra Station parking lot on the east side of the Canyon.
-We are right at the beginning of the trial between May long weekend and October (weather depending, until snowfall).
+We are right at the beginning of the trail between May long weekend and October (weather depending, until snowfall).

 Who will enjoy biking in Myra Canyon?